 Be 2 - 3 minutes in duration

 You will deliver one speech on behalf of the legislation you have proposed to the committee to which your legislation has been assigned.
-If your bill passes out of committee you will deliver a revised speech to the Senate.

 o Summarize the issue that your bill addresses